OpenLineage/docs/docs/integrations/airflow/extractors/extractor-testing.md

 ---
-sidebar_position: 3
+sidebar_position: 2
+title: Testing Custom Extractors
 ---

-# Testing custom extractors

 OpenLineage comes with a variety of extractors for Airflow operators out of the box, but not every operator is covered.
 And if you are using a custom operator you or your team wrote, you'll certainly need to write a custom extractor.
 This guide will walk you through how to set up testing in a local dev environment, the most important data structures to write tests for, unit testing private functions, and some notes on troubleshooting.